rgalanakis/robgforpps/_pages/may-2025-bond.md

   In the downside case (Portland shrinks), the extra cost will be a drop in the bucket.
   We have massive structural problems with paying out firefighter pensions that makes growth almost a requirement.
   I can't see a future where we lament wasting $100m on Jefferson, since that future will be a huge tax abyss.
+- Betting on future growth must not be an invitation to spend on lower-value projects.
+  We need to tighten our spending considerably.

 ## General Concerns and Thoughts